mandyh101/amplify-next-portfolio/README.md

-## AWS Amplify Next.js (App Router) Starter Template
+# AWS Amplify Next.js todo app

-This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview

+This repository started with a base starter template for creating applications using Next.js (App Router) and AWS Amplify.
+I am using this project as a hands-on way to understand how to deploy using AWS amplify, and learn the set up required for API and database management.
-This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+The template comes pre-configured AWS services like Cognito, AppSync, and DynamoDB:

 ## Features

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.

+## Start up local environment
+`npm install` (First time only)
+`npm run dev` to start local env

 ## Deploying to AWS